isomerpages/imda-oin/_ongoing-challenges/1e-innovplus10.md

 <h5>What We Are Looking For</h5>
 The requirements of the solution should meet the following:<br>
-    •Portable and accessible by users at their own time and place<br>
+    • Portable and accessible by users at their own time and place<br>
-    •Modular allowing add-ons of other clinical topics, not limiting to pressure injury.<br>
+    • Modular allowing add-ons of other clinical topics, not limiting to pressure injury.<br>
-    •Easy management for content change<br>
+    • Easy management for content change<br>
-    •Ability to track users' performance<br>
+    • Ability to track users' performance<br>
-    •Customisation and management of user accounts
+    • Customisation and management of user accounts
 <br><br>
 <a href="https://www.ial.edu.sg/content/dam/projects/tms/ial/Innovation-Activities/InnovPLUS/InnovPlus-10_CS02%20AB_Hospital.pdf" >Learn More</a>
         </li>